Updated April 1, 2020.

-Cookies are subject to the EU legislation on data protection and personal privacy, the GDPR and the ePrivacy Directive, because they can be used to track personal data.
+Cookies are regulated by both the European GDPR/ePR and the Californian CCPA, because they can be used to track personal data.

 In this article, you can read how to do so, along with a general introduction to the different types of cookies on the internet.